To ask the right questions of a prospective SEO company, you first need a baseline understanding of online advertising.

 - How do you track or measure results?

-And, of course, one trick question:
+And, for a real test, one trick question:

 - Do you guarantee number-one rankings?
 (If yes, RUN!)